 This creates "convection cells," which are the dark and light splotches you can see on the Sun's surface.
 The light spots are convection cells of hot plasma that has just risen from the interior; the dark spots are of convection cells of plasma that have cooled and will soon fall back down through the convection zone.

 These dark and light spots are also sometimes called solar granules.
-They average about 1,000 km in diameter (about the length of the state of California) and stay at the surface for only about about eight to 20 minutes.
+They average about 1,000 km in diameter (about the length of the state of California) and stay at the surface for only about eight to 20 minutes.
 At any one time, the Sun's surface contains about four million granules!

 Other Examples of Convection

 Convection is extremely important in meteorology or the study of weather.
 The flow of warm and cool air through the atmosphere is what creates different shapes of clouds, as well as thunderstorms, tornadoes and weather fronts.
+Meteorologists will often measure the temperature gradient across a distance between two locations.
+This can give some indication of the resulting pressure difference which is felt as wind on the Earth’s surface.

 Some ovens are able to bake by convection.
 Convection ovens use fans and an exhaust system that circulate the air inside the oven while it bakes, blowing hot air directly across the food.
 This allows the food to cook faster and more evenly than it would if it were simply placed near the oven's heating elements.
 It also makes the interior of the oven drier and less humid, which can be better for browning food.

 The Earth's magnetic field is caused by convection currents in its outer core.
-At the center of the Earth is a solid inner core, surrounded by a liquid outer core that is comprised mostly of iron and nickel.
+At the center of the Earth is a solid inner core, surrounded by a liquid outer core that is composed mostly of iron and nickel.
 Both of these metals are good conductors of electricity.
 The convection currents in this liquid layer create electric currents within the liquid metal, which create magnetic fields; the sum of these magnetic fields is the Earth's magnetic field, which points all compasses to the North Pole and protects the Earth from cosmic radiation.

 About the Author